Bistable optical transmission through arrays of atoms in free space

 \subsubsection{Mean-field equations}

-We now describe the dynamical evolution of the atomic coherences and excited level population in the mean-field regime where quantum fluctuations~\cite{Bettles2020} are assumed to be negligible.
+We now describe the dynamical evolution of the atomic coherences and excited level population in the mean-field regime where quantum fluctuations between different atoms~\cite{Bettles2020} are ignored.
 The dynamics of the system are obtained by solving the Heisenberg equations of motion for the atomic operators $\hat{\sigma}_l^{ee}$ and $\hat{\sigma}_l^{-}$, assuming a Born-Markov approximation to eliminate the electric field operators, $\hat{a}_q$.
 A Gutzwiller mean-field approximation is then implemented, corresponding to the factorization of internal level correlations,

 where, because atoms are at fixed positions with no position fluctuations, there are no light-induced correlations~\cite{Lee16,Bettles2020} between the atoms after the factorization.
 The system dynamics are then described by the following nonlinear equations